ucb-bar/chipyard/.github/README.md

 ---------------------------

 CI is executed by Github Actions (GA).
 GA is controlled by `.yml` files in the `.github/workflows/` directory.
-In our case we have just one workflow named `chipyard-rocket-run-tests.yml`.
+In our case, we have just one workflow named `chipyard-run-tests.yml`.
 It defines a number of `jobs` within it that do particular tasks.
 All jobs in the workflow must pass for the CI run to be successful.
 In general, a job is run in parallel with others unless it depends on some other job.